gis-rpd/pipelines/README.md

 - Pipelines are organized into directories of specific category, e.g. `variant-calling`
-- Each pipeline has its own subfolder there and the corresponding starter script has the same name
+- Each pipeline has its own subfolder there and the corresponding wrapper script has the same name
   (e.g. `variant-calling/gatk/gatk.py`)
 - Each pipeline folder contains a README file (`README.rst` and/or